 The average Tanzanian is expected to live for about 65 years.
 This is an increase of six years within the last decade.
 The increasing life expectancy may be indicative of improved health services in the region.
 However, even with medical advancements, the more than 13 million Tanzanians living on less than $2 a day still face barriers in accessing health services.
 Fortunately, several nonprofits have gathered volunteers to open mobile clinics in Tanzania in order to assist the poor.

-Why mobile clinic in Tanzania?
+Why medical and mobile clinic in Tanzania?

 Tanzanians Struggle to Get Adequate Healthcare at Public Facilities and according to a 2016 report released by the National Institute for Medical Research, the greatest barriers to healthcare are the cost of care, the availability of services and the distance from facilities.
 Private facilities are reported to have better availability of medicine, equipment, qualified providers, diagnostic facilities and patient-provider relationships.
 However, due to economic limitations, the majority must rely on public facilities.
 Unfortunately, public facilities often lack adequate supplies and staff.
 Furthermore, public facilities are more susceptible to nepotism and bribery.